History of MrBeast in Timeline

 2007: Parents' Divorce

-In February 2012, James Donaldson uploaded his first YouTube video under the channel name "MrBeast6000".
+In February 2012, at the age of 13, James Donaldson uploaded his first YouTube video under the channel name "MrBeast6000".

-In 2015, Donaldson gained popularity with his "Worst Intros on YouTube" series poking fun at YouTube video introductions.
+In 2015, James Donaldson, known as MrBeast, gained popularity with his "Worst Intros on YouTube" series.

-In late 2016, Donaldson dropped out of college to pursue a full-time career as a YouTuber, leading his mother to disapprove and ask him to leave home.
+In 2016, Donaldson dropped out of college in late 2016 to pursue a full-time career as a YouTuber.
+His mother disapproved of his decision and forced him to leave the family home.

-In May 2018, The Atlantic published an article detailing Donaldson's history of using homophobic slurs on Twitter as a teenager, where he referred to people as "fags" and used "gay" as an insult.
+In May 2018, The Atlantic published an article on Donaldson's history of using homophobic slurs as a teenager on Twitter, regularly treating being homosexual as a punchline and "gay" as an insult.

 2018: "YouTube's Biggest Philanthropist"